JFB: Jacobian-Free Backpropagation for Implicit Networks

-\begingroup A growing paradigm shift has emerged from explicit to implicit neural networks \cite{winston2020monotone,bai2019deep,bai2020multiscale,chen2018neural,ghaoui2019implicit,dupont2019ANODEs,jeon2021differentiable,zhang2020implicitly,lawrence2020almost,revay2020contracting,look2020differentiable,gould2019deep}.
-In the entirely explicit setting, a neural network prescribes a series of computations that map input data $d$ to an inference $y$.
+A new direction has emerged from explicit to implicit neural networks \cite{winston2020monotone,bai2019deep,bai2020multiscale,chen2018neural,ghaoui2019implicit,dupont2019ANODEs,jeon2021differentiable,zhang2020implicitly,lawrence2020almost,revay2020contracting,look2020differentiable,gould2019deep}.
+In the standard feedforward setting, a network prescribes a series of computations that map input data $d$ to an inference $y$.
 Networks can also explicitly leverage the assumption that high dimensional signals typically admit low dimensional representations in some latent space \cite{van2008visualizing,osher2017low,peyre2009manifold,elad2010role,udell2019big}.
 This may be done by designing the network to first map data to a latent space via a mapping $Q_\Theta$ and then apply a second mapping $S_\Theta$ to map the latent variable to the inference.
-Thus, an explicit network $\sE_\Theta$ may take the compositional form
+Thus, a traditional feedforward $\sE_\Theta$ may take the compositional form

-which is illustrated by the red arrows in Figure \ref{fig: explicit-implicit-comparison}.
-The mapping $S_\Theta$ may perform a number of computations to manipulate the latent variable $u$ before mapping it to the inference.
-Inspired by this, implicit networks arose from the subsequent inquiry: The limit of latent space computations may be equivalently viewed as imposing some form of constraint on the latent space portion of the network.
-The repeated computations iteratively refine the current latent space variable until this condition, dependent on the input data $d$ and the weights $\Theta$, is satisfied.
-To formulate this limit condition, we introduce a third mapping $R_\Theta$.
-Given data $d$, $R_\Theta( \cdot\ ; Q(d))$ forms an operator on the latent space.
-The latent space condition is expressed using a fixed point equation, \ie, we define an implicit fixed point network (FPN) $\sM_\Theta$ by

-Although the definition in \eqref{eq: implicit-network-definition} may be well-posed (with appropriate assumptions), it does not provide any indication about \textit{how} to evaluate the network $\sM_\Theta$.
-This matter is discussed in Section \ref{sec: fixed-point-framework} below. \endgroup

-\paragraph{Why Implicit?} Implicit networks, and in particular FPNs, generalize the transition from residual neural networks (ResNets)~\cite{he2016deep} to continuous depth models~\cite{haber2017stable, chen2018neural,bai2019deep,winston2020monotone}.
-Implicit networks do not need to store intermediate quantities of the forward pass of a deep neural network for backpropagation.
-Instead, implicit models solve a Jacobian-based equation~\cite{winston2020monotone,bai2019deep,jeon2021differentiable} or adjoint equation \cite{chen2018neural} arising from the implicit function theorem.
-Consequently, implicit models enable model training at \textit{constant memory cost} -- relieving a major bottleneck of training deep models.
-Moreover, infinite/implicit depth models are at least as expressible as explicit models \cite{jeon2021differentiable,ghaoui2019implicit,frecon2021bilevel}.
-This can also be observed by setting $R_\Theta$ in~\eqref{eq: implicit-network-definition} to simply return $Q_\Theta$; in this case, the implicit network $\sM_\Theta$ reduces to the explicit network $\sE_\Theta$ in~\eqref{eq: explicit_network_definition}.
-Similar arguments are presented in \cite[Theorem 3]{bai2019deep} to argue for the expressiveness of implicit depth networks.
-Universal approximation properties of implicit models then follow immediately from such properties of conventional deep neural networks (\eg see \cite{csaji2001approximation,lu2017expressive,kidger2020universal}).